GarmanGroup/RADDOSE-3D/README.md

 #### Simple example
 This example shows how you can run RADDOSE-3D to simulate a macromolecular crystallography experiment where a crystal of insulin is exposed to a Gaussian profile X-ray beam for 50 seconds with a 90⁰ rotation.
 This example can be run directly using the [RADDOSE-3D web server interface](http://www.raddo.se/).
 The following text can be added to any plain text file.
+**Note: that anything after a "#" or a "!" are regarded as comments and are ignored by RADDOSE-3D**
 ```
 ##############################################################################
 #                                 Crystal Block                              #